Original Wiring

 Original instrument wiring

 The original depth and speed instruments were Datamarine models that were likely installed at build time.
 The depth instrument was analog with old and corroded coax cables to the transducer.
 The speed instrument had a clicker style knotlog installed in the navigation station.
 The wind instrument was also Datamarine and added later, but still very old.
 The radar was an ancient Furuno with CRT display.
-None of these intruments are networked since most were early 1980s vintage.
+None of these instruments are networked since most were early 1980s vintage.

 The wind instrument and tachometer were in a terrible location, on the forward wall of the cockpit footwell.
 If anyone were sitting or standing in the cockpit their legs would obscure visibility.
 This also seems to be a bad place to put holes in the cockpit.